excalibur-genx/durham-performance-analysis-workshop/presentations/final_session/misc/notes.md

 ### Final remarks

-- It is written in Python.
+- It is written in Python rather than C/C++/Fortran.
+We generate our C code instead.
 - It only uses MPI for parallelism.

 ## Assumed performance characteristics